 - The matrices of risks and threats surrounding the client’s electronic information or data.
 This will also include the scope and possibilities of such threats based on an entity’s present safeguard and necessary security measures needed for such.

 - Detailed exhibits of the risks and threats

-- Some of sub-standard technical and non-technical measures of the client in respect to the specification under the HIPAA Security Rule.
+- Some of the sub-standard technical and non-technical measures of the client in respect to the specification under the HIPAA Security Rule.

-- Comprehensive report on the necessary corrective measure for identified risks, threats and vulnerabilities.
+- Comprehensive report on the necessary corrective measure for identified risks, threats, and vulnerabilities.

 - Making comparisons of the existing policy templates to the HIPAA rules and regulations templates.